pzelnip/pycascades2021/Readme.md

 Brian Okken & Mike Kennedy

-### How did you get your starts in podcasting?
+### How Did You Get Your Starts In Podcasting?

 - Brian: had a fear of public speaking, and podcasting was a way to tackle it.
-- Mike: been a fan of podcasts for a long time, switched to Python from other stuff he was doing, and wanted to get into the ecosystem.
+- Michael: been a fan of podcasts for a long time, switched to Python from other stuff he was doing, and wanted to get into the ecosystem.
 Where are the podcasts?
 At the time there were none.
 So started and it took off rom there

-### BRian when was T&C inception?
+### Brian When Was The Test & Code Inception?

 - Brian: was before Python Bytes with Mike.
 Was writing about testing in Python for a few years, had a short book, etc.  Really wanted to interact with